This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The river that once flowed through Valencia was diverted to prevent flooding of the city.
 The riverbed then was converted into a massive park complete with jogging and biking trails.

-The City of Arts and Sciences, aka Ciudad de las Artes y las Ciencias, is actually several different museums and attractions.
+It’s most famous for its architecture, which was designed by architect Santiago Calatrava.
+The City of Arts and Sciences is actually several different museums and attractions.

 The easiest beach to reach in Valencia is Malvarossa Beach as you can get here by bike.